-Ed Carreon is an industrial photographer in Los Angeles working with communications, marketing, and design teams needing a seasoned photographer in Los Angeles with a unique vision, years of experience, broad skill set and a network of industry resources.
+Ed Carreon is an industrial photographer in Los Angeles working with communications, marketing, and design teams seeking a seasoned photographer with a unique vision, big chops, broad skill set and a network of industry resources.
 His admiration for human achievement, science and architecture give him the ability to see the potential for art in industry and beauty in toil.

-He is a story-telling photographer who listens and collaborates well, has a vision for his projects as well as innovative solutions.
+Ed is a story-telling photographer who listens and collaborates well, has a vision for his projects, as well as innovative solutions.
 He has a aptitude for transforming dimly lit, mundane industrial settings into beautiful and interesting photographic scenes.

-With over two decades of experience, he has developed a unique eye for photographing human endeavor in industries ranging from transportation and aerospace to construction and pharmaceuticals.
-For clients, that means that Ed can develope unique approaches to photography with a wide array processes and tools.
+With over two decades of experience, he has developed a unique eye for photographing technology and human endeavor in industries ranging from transportation and aerospace to construction and pharmaceuticals.
+For clients, that means that Ed can develop unique approaches to photography with a wide array processes and tools.

-Our photography assignments range in size from very small half-day shoots for construction companies to art directed, multi-day high-production shoots for aerospace and pharma companies, we can scale our photography fees to your needs.
-Most often we shoot on location including industrial product assginments where we buiild our own sets on location as we did for the Boeing Company recently.
+Our photography projects range in size from small half-day shoots for construction companies to art directed, multi-day high-production shoots for aerospace and pharma companies.
+We can scale our photography fees to your needs.
+Most often we shoot on location which includes industrial product assignments where we build our own sets on location as we did for the Boeing Company recently.

-Ed was also hired to photograph Relativity Space's 26ft tall robotic 3D printer which they use to make rocket ship housings.
-The challange was lighting it so it looked interesting but was safe to execute; not an easy feat given that we had to hang five lights on a 24ft tall stand and make sure that it did not topple or collapse.
-Additionally, the stucture could not be photographed in one shot but rather in 9 shots that were later compiled in post production.
-It was the most technically difficult shot he as made for any industrial client and our turn around time was 24 hours.
+Ed was also hired to photograph Relativity Space's 26ft tall robotic 3D printer which is used to make rocket ship housings.
+The challenge was lighting it so it looked interesting but was safe to execute; not an easy feat given that we had to hang 10 1000 watt lights on two 24ft tall stands to backlight a 20 X 20 ft silk.
+On top of that we had to make sure that it did not topple or collapse.
+Additionally, the structure could not be photographed in one shot but rather 7 shots that were later composited in post-production.
+It was the most technically difficult shot we have made for any industrial client and our turn around time was 24 hours.
 Yikes!!
+The crew consisted of three assistants and Ed and the project took 12 hours to execute four images.

 And did we mention that Ed is also easy to work with and works well under pressure?